WHAT IS IT?

 Oral, vaginal, and anal STI tests have no preparation.

-Penile urethral testing (urine test) requires no urinating for 2 hours prior to the appointment.
+Penile urethral testing (urine test) requires no peeing for 2 hours prior to the appointment.